The Importance of Placemaking & Unlocking Community Capital

 Why placemaking?

 Placemaking is the expressive vehicle by which we create places for people to interact.
-It’s the process by which communities create the next great public plaza for residents to share ideas and discuss politics, the next beautiful piece of public art for neighbors to admire together or the co-working space that will serve as the economic engine for an entire region by connecting the innovators of the future.
+It’s the process by which communities create the next great public plaza for residents to share ideas and discuss politics, the next beautiful piece of public art for neighbors to admire together, or the co-working space that will serve as the economic engine for an entire region by connecting the innovators of the future.

 So, why aren’t more cities and towns engaging in these creative placemaking concepts?

-1. Lack of easily available funding
+- Lack of easily available funding

-2. Disconnect between the general public and a city to understand what’s possible
+- Disconnect between the general public and a city to understand what’s possible

-3. Lack of civic engagement among neighborhood residents who may not feel empowered to make improvements to their own neighborhood
+- Lack of civic engagement among neighborhood residents who may not feel empowered to make improvements to their own neighborhood

 Who is enabled by placemaking through “crowdgranting?”

-Patronicity is a civic and community based crowdfunding platform building more vibrant communities by creating engagement with the public to support projects meaningful to granting partners and area residents.
-Through Patronicity’s “crowdgranting” model, an easy application process and cost effective administration bring deeper engagement, broader press and public recognition, and goodwill for sustainable grant projects aimed directly at a partner’s mission of creating better communities.
+Patronicity is a civic and community-based crowdfunding platform building more vibrant communities by creating engagement with the public to support projects meaningful to granting partners and area residents.
+Through Patronicity’s “crowdgranting” model, an easy application process and cost-effective administration bring deeper engagement, broader press and public recognition, and goodwill for sustainable grant projects aimed directly at a partner’s mission of creating better communities.

-This crowdgranting model is based around the idea that cities and towns have limited public funding available for projects beyond the absolutely necessary street repairs and public works projects.
+This crowdgranting model is based on the idea that cities and towns have limited public funding available for projects beyond the absolutely necessary street repairs and public works projects.
 We put these severely limited resources to work by:

-1. Pooling large public and private financial resources and making them more readily accessible to cities, residents, and local groups to fund the projects and improvements THEY want to see in their community
+- Pooling large public and private financial resources and making them more readily accessible to cities, residents, and local groups to fund the projects and improvements THEY want to see in their community

-2. Building strong community support by requiring communities to raise at least half of their needed dollars through local businesses, residents, and organizations
+- Building strong community support by requiring communities to raise at least half of their needed dollars through local businesses, residents, and organizations

 How we got here & where we’re going